fenimore/treasure_map/README.md

 # Treasure Map in Flask

 This is an implementation of <a href="https://github.com/polypmer/freestuff-bot">freestuff-bot</a> using [Flask](www.flask.pocoo.org).
 This web application gathers the freestuff from craiglist and then posts the locations onto an open-street-map.
 It can be run with gunicorn app:app (or just by running app.py).
-Finally, unfortunetaly, the Heroku ip is automatically blocked by craigslist.
+Unfortunetaly, the Heroku ip is automatically blocked by craigslist.
+Also, at the moment, using dreamhost's passenger doesn't work.
+I'm holding up for fastcgi.

 ## Dependencies
 * requests